upb-lea/reinforcement_learning_course_materials/README.md

     * [Tutorial template](../master/exercises/templates/ex12)
     * [Tutorial solution](../master/exercises/solutions/ex12)

-# Contributions
+## Contributions

-We highly appreciate any feedback and input to the course material e.g.
+We highly appreciate any feedback and input to the course material, for example:

-* typos or content-related discussions (please raise an issue)
+- Reporting typos or content-related issues (please [open an issue](../../issues))
+- Suggesting improvements or corrections (also via issues)
-* adding new contents (please provide a pull request)
+- Adding or altering content (please submit a pull request)

-If you like to contribute to the repo to a larger extent, please do not hesitate to contact us directly.
+If you would like to contribute in a larger capacity (e.g., developing new lectures or exercises, maintaining content, or collaborating on course design), please open an issue first so we can coordinate.

 # Credits
 The lecture notes are inspired by